bluwy/substitute-string-action/README.md

 #### How is this different than similar existing actions?

 There are a few actions out there that allows regex substitutions.
-While this feature is not supported (yet), this action mainly focuses on providing multiple substitutions at once, which most other actions doesn't support.
+While this feature is not supported, this action focuses on providing multiple substitutions at once, which most don't support.

-The closest action I can find to have this functionaility is [Replace Action](https://github.com/datamonsters/replace-action), but the way it handles multiple substitutions is by defining a comma-separated key-value pair, e.g. `foo=bar,$FOO=Bar_Value`.
+The closest action I can find to have this feature is [Replace Action](https://github.com/datamonsters/replace-action), but the way it handles multiple substitutions is by defining a comma-separated key-value pairs, e.g. `foo=bar,$FOO=Bar_Value`.

 This action uses a different approach.
 By specifying the key and values as parameters of this action, we can take advantage of YAML's styling, extract all the custom parameters and use them for substitutions.